 The “juggler” will spend variable time studying each week, but will aim for a minimum average of 5 hours a week.
 They want to cover as much material as they can, but they also have other priorities.
 They understand that the LSAT is a performance, and self-care is a critical component.
 They will take at least 6 practice tests before their test date.

 I can help you get started with an LSAT timeline made just for you.

 Contact me for your free 30 minutes coaching session.
 I have seen the inside of several LSAT preparation operations and can provide you candid advice on where to focus your LSAT prep.
 As a licensed lawyer, I can also offer guidance on your overall application and career goals.

-If you are interesting in working with Supreme LSAT, we offer online LSAT tutoring on a pay-as-you-go-basis at a rate of 80/hr.
-Your satisfaction with your first session is guaranteed - only pay for your first session when you book your second.
+If you are interesting in working with Supreme LSAT, we offer online LSAT tutoring on a pay-as-you-go-basis at a rate of 97/hr.
 You can adjust your tutoring schedule on a week-by-week basis, and work with your tutor on a manageable home-work plan.

 bottom of page